eajajul/coding_test/README.md

 ## Route defination
 list of routes in gthe application

-1. Api routes for cutomer login and registration(If using postman please use Update header with `({"key":"Accept","value":"application/json","description":"","type":"text","enabled":true}))`
+1. Api routes for cutomer login and registration(If using postman then to get `validation error` please use Update header with `({"key":"Accept","value":"application/json","description":"","type":"text","enabled":true}))`
  ```sh
        1. http://127.0.0.1:8000/api/login  request body
         {